 We assess the component-wise bias of the posterior median $\tilde\theta_m$ by the modulus of $\tilde{\theta}_m-\theta_0$ in logarithmic scale, where $\theta_0$ is the true value.
-Moreover, the efficiency of the classical Bayesian estimator relative to the ABC-R estimator is assessed through the index $MD_{MCMC}/MD_{ABC}$, where $MD = \text{med}(\tilde{\theta}_m-\theta_0)$.
-A similar index is used also by \cite{richardson1995robust} \citep[see also][]{copt2006high}.
+Moreover, the efficiency of the classical Bayesian estimator relative to the ABC-R estimator is assessed through the index $MD_{MCMC}/MD_{ABC}$, where $MD = \text{med}(|\tilde{\theta}_m-\theta_0|)$; see \cite{richardson1995robust} and \cite{copt2006high}.
 In addition, for each Monte Carlo replication we compute the Euclidean distance of $\tilde\theta_m$ from $\theta_0$, which can be considered as a global measure of bias.
 Contrary to \cite{richardson1995robust}, we consider a different $\theta_0$ for each Monte Carlo replication.
-For this reason, instead of just summarising the distribution of bias and efficiency by simple statistics we find it more informative to depict them graphically.
 The bias and efficiency of the classical Bayesian posterior and of the ABC-R posterior for the 500 replications are illustrated in Figures~\ref{fig:fig3} and \ref{fig:fig4}, respectively.

-Under the central model, inference with the ABC-R and the classical Bayesian posteriors is roughly similar, i.e.\ both bias (component-wise and global) and efficiency compare equally well across the two methods.
-This holds for both the fixed effects $\alpha$ and for the variance components $(\sigma_1^2,\sigma^2_2)$.
-The latters present more bias than the formers.
+Under the central model, inference with the ABC-R and the classical Bayesian posteriors is roughly similar, i.e.\ both bias and efficiency compare equally well across the two methods.
+This holds both for the fixed effects $\alpha$ and for the variance components $(\sigma_1^2,\sigma^2_2)$.
 Under the contaminated model, we notice important differences among ABC-R and the classical Bayesian estimation.
 In particular, $\tilde{\theta}_m$ based on ABC-R is less biased, both globally and on a component by component basis, and more efficient.
 The gain in efficiency is particularly evident for the variance components.